laurentbristiel/robotframework-remote-example/README.md

 Based on: https://github.com/robotframework/PythonRemoteServer/blob/master/example/README.rst.

-Will fork later on if I can propose any interesting/relevant improvements/fixes.
+(Will fork later on if I can propose any interesting/relevant improvements/fixes)

+Usage:

 1. install Robot Framework and Remote Library
     - pip install robotframework